 Spring financial aid eligibility is reviewed at the end of the fall semester and a student’s eligibility for the fall semester will be evaluated at the end of spring**

-(**Students using financial aid toward their summer classes will be have their summer aid eligibility evaluated at the end of spring and then evaluated again for the fall aid after completing their summer classes)
+(**Students using financial aid toward their summer classes will be have their summer aid eligibility evaluated at the end of the spring semester and re-evaluated for the fall aid after completing their summer classes)

-Student received financial aid in Fall 2020 – at end of the Fall 2020 term the student’s SAP is evaluated for Spring 2021 aid eligibility; if at the end of Spring 2021 student has not yet filed their 2021-2022 FAFSA then their SAP will not be evaluated until a 2021-22 FAFSA is received.
+Student received financial aid in the Fall 2021 term– at end of the Fall 2021 term the student’s SAP is evaluated for Spring 2022 aid eligibility; if at the end of Spring 2022 term a student has not yet filed their 2022-2023 FAFSA their SAP will not be evaluated until a 2022-2023 FAFSA is received.